POOSD/The-Legend-of-Kaneko-Ono/Artifacts/architecture.md

 This is a more expanded view of how the game itself is working at runtime, including the use of the Unity engine and the UI we'll be using.

-The UI will include the play button, settings menu, and the more typical playable environment; it's all run via the Unity engine processing the code base.
+The UI will include the Opening Screen, Sound Settings Screen, Gameplay Screen, Player Won Screen and Player Lost Screen; it's all run via the Unity engine processing the code base.

 The directory storing settings and save data will likely be handled by the Unity engine itself.